johnewong/graph-nft-marketplace/README.md

 # graph-nft-marketplace

-Decentralized method for interact with contract events
+Decentralized method for interacting with contract events